 If electrical products violate certain health and safety requirements, the market surveillance authority reports the violation and may even remove the product from circulation.

 The market surveillance authorities are responsible for overseeing compliance with the essential health and safety requirements.
 If products which do not meet essential health and safety requirements are discovered on the domestic market, the competent authority shall report.
 This may result in a ban on the free circulation of this product in the domestic market.
 The decision on the measures to be taken is the responsibility of the European Commission.

-The Federal Institute for Occupational Safety and Health transmits reports on unsafe products to the European competent authority.
+The Federal Institute for Occupational Safety and Health (BAuA) transmits reports on unsafe products to the European competent authority.
 This in turn informs other countries of the European Community.
 A European Market Surveillance System (ICSMS) was created to facilitate the work of market surveillance authorities.

 In contrast to the Machinery Directive, the Low Voltage Directive (LVD) does not allow a formal objection against a standard.
 In this case, the German Commission for Electrical, Electronic and Information Technologies is responsible for DIN and VDE (DKE).
-They can be applied to supplement the standard as part of the revision.
+They can be contacted to supplement the standard as part of the revision.

 As the 1st ProdSV does not make any statements on market surveillance, this is regulated in section 6 (§§ 24-28) of the ProdSG.